Best Album Covers: A Start

 “10) The Beatles - Magical Mystery Tour: Sentimentality makes it hard to realize just how terrible this album cover is.
 It appeals to small children, but weren’t the Beatles trying to get away from the teeny-bopper crowd?
 The U.S. version adds “Strawberry Fields Forever” and “Penny Lane” to an album that already had “I Am The Walrus.”
 No need to turn it into a joke.
 The film is terrible but the album isn’t.
 But you don’t know that by looking at it.”

-Easily, amongst all The Lads‘ album covers, this remains my least favorite in the art department — by the way, an array of Beatles covers examples can be found on this old article of mine.
+Easily, amongst all The Lads‘ album covers, this remains my least favorite in the art department — by the way, an array of Beatles covers examples can be found here on the web.
 That’s not to say I didn’t enjoy this LP musically, however.
 I very much did.
-Reprising a segment from an old blog series, I’ll include what I said back in ’09 for two distinct album cuts:
+Check out this segment from the old blog series I reprised to see why.

 Still, getting back on subject — I didn’t mean to make this a Beatles music-related post, but there it is — Rob’s article, and the one I’ll link below, did inspire me to start another series of posts.
 This being the first to chronicle those LP Album covers I thought the most eye-catching, or just plain gorgeous to look at, growing up.